-If you’re working for one of the many Denver marketing firms out there or elsewhere, blogging is probably a major part of your job.
+If you’re working for one of the many digital marketing firms out there or elsewhere, blogging is probably a major part of your job.
 Whether you’re blogging for your firm or just for a client, you understand the necessity behind getting fresh content out online on a regular basis to keep readers coming back to your website for more while establishing yourself as a credible source of information.
 The downside to this is that it means you are consistently writing new blogs, no matter if there is any type of new industry information out there.
 There’s nothing worse than sitting down at your computer to write a new blog article only to hit writer’s block because you’ve already blown through your list of topics, so here’s a few tips, hints and facts you should know about blogging on a regular basis and what you can do to make it so people can’t wait for your next post.

 Keep and continually update a list of blogging ideas